natashaamin/angular/CONTRIBUTING.md

 └─ index.ts
 ```

-### Code style
+### Coding style

+There is no strict restriction to follow any JS style guide, but it's still good practice to _at least_ try to use them for cleaner code.

+The styleguide referenced most would be the one by Airbnb:

+- [Airbnb Styleguide](https://github.com/airbnb/javascript#references)
+- [Google](https://google.github.io/styleguide/jsguide.html)
+- [StandardJS](https://standardjs.com/)

+But when it comes to Angular, generally we'll be using the standard [Angular coding style guide](https://angular.io/guide/styleguide) with a few rules disabled to allow better library developement.

 #### General rules <!-- omit in toc -->

+With that said, there still are a few ground rules to follow,

 - Prefer `const`, `let` when absolutely necessary, and never `var`.<sup>[reference](https://github.com/airbnb/javascript#references)</sup>
 - Prefer arrow functions callbacks.<sup>[reference](https://github.com/airbnb/javascript#arrow-functions)</sup>
 - Components must be pure/dumb.
 Meaning they should not depend on any services or global states.<sup>[reference](https://dev.to/mquanit/concept-of-smart-dumb-components-in-angular-2fom)</sup>

-#### Quality assurance <!-- omit in toc -->

-The repo has been set-up to run both `prettier` and `ng lint` on-commit, thus you're allowed to format your code in any way you see fit, and it'll automatically be formatted to a common style when you run `git commit`.

-There is no strict restriction to follow any JS style guide, but it's still good practice to _at least_ try to use them for cleaner code.

-The styleguide referenced most would be the one by Airbnb:

-- [Airbnb Styleguide](https://github.com/airbnb/javascript#references)

-But others you can look at are these;

-- [Google](https://google.github.io/styleguide/jsguide.html)
-- [StandardJS](https://standardjs.com/)

-### Branching strategy

-Due to the simplicity of this project, we'll be using [GitHub Flow](https://guides.github.com/introduction/flow/) as apposed to git-flow.

-For this repo:

-- New features are to branch off from `master`.
-- A PR must be created before merging feature branches to `master`.
-- PR's will be reviewed and tested before merging back to `master`.

-#### How to name branches <!-- omit in toc -->

-- Components - When creating a new component, prepend the branch with `component/*`.
-There's also no need to create a new branch for subcomponents, you can just do it in the main component branch.

-- Theming - For features pertaining to the theme, prepend the branch with `theme/*`.

 ## Technical